sademoaws/demoApp/README.md

 The Cypress branch uses axe DevTools Cypress.
 You are able to publish your changes using the deploy npm script to push your changes to github pages.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This test project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts